 All games that were picked for 4K testing were played on the highest graphic settings that were available for each respective game.

-As you can clearly make out from the diverse selection of games tested, playing games at 4K resolution on a $1500 PC is indeed possible and you can get amazing results in some games.
+As you can clearly make out from the diverse selection of games tested, playing games at 4K resolution on a $1500 PC is indeed possible, and you can get amazing results in most games.

 First Thing to Consider